Event Subscriptions

 • signingSecret - a secret used to sign deliveries.

-• filters - optional filters such as a workflow ID or Document Insights operation.
+• filters - optional filters for workflow events, for example a specific workflow ID.

 $curl -X POST https://api.plextera.com/api/public/v1/event-subscriptions \